 Principles of Health and Public Health

 This course outlines the path medical science took to understand the human body and how to protect it (public health).
-Through five lectures, it bridges the gap between the fundamental sciences and how to apply them to medicine and public health, heart attacks, stroke, pandemics and how to fight them.
+It bridges the gap between the fundamental sciences and how to apply them to medicine and public health, heart attacks, stroke, pandemics and how to fight them.

 Students will learn about the broad applications of scientific principles in public health beyond just technological advancements in medical equipment.
 This interdisciplinary approach aims to provide a comprehensive understanding of health science for innovative public health strategies.